AdaCore/why3/doc/whyml.rst

 More precisely, the specification says

-    You have to show that the program returns an index :math:`i` equal to the length of the list if there is no such element.
-Otherwise, the :math:`i`-th element of the list must be equal to 0, and all the preceding elements must be non-zero.
+    You have to show that the program returns an index *i* equal to the length of the list if there is no such element.
+Otherwise, the *i*-th element of the list must be equal to 0, and all the preceding elements must be non-zero.

 Since the list is not mutated, we can use the algebraic data type of polymorphic lists from Why3’s standard library, defined in theory ``list.List``.
-It comes with other handy theories: ``list.Length``, which provides a function ``length``, and ``list.Nth``, which provides a function ``nth`` for the :math:`n`-th element of a list.
+It comes with other handy theories: ``list.Length``, which provides a function ``length``, and ``list.Nth``, which provides a function ``nth`` for the nth element of a list.
 The latter returns an option type, depending on whether the index is meaningful or not.

 .. code-block:: whyml

     module SearchingALinkedList
-      use import int.Int
+      use int.Int
-      use import option.Option
+      use option.Option
       use export list.List
       use export list.Length
       use export list.Nth